 - Dark WebDarknet Market Price Index 2020

-Our latest Index reveals that credentials for lockdown boom brands such as Peloton, Instacart, and Amazon are among the most expensive sold on the dark web.
+Our latest Index reveals that credentials for brands such as Peloton, Instacart, and Amazon were among the most expensive sold on the dark web in 2020.

 - Dark WebDarknet Market Price Index: 2019 Report